ryanfowler/SwiftData/README.md

 }
 ```

-The `SD.executeChange(...)` function can be used to execute any non-query SQL statement.

-Note that by default, error and warning messages are printed to the console.
-If an error code is returned from a function call, the related error message can be obtained by calling the function:

-`let errMsg = SD.errorMessageFromCode(err)`
+The table created by this function call is the equivalent of the convenience function used in the earlier section.

-Now that we've created our Table, "Cities", we can insert a row into it:
+Now that we've created our table, "Cities", we can insert a row into it like so:

 ```
 if let err = SD.executeChange("INSERT INTO Cities (Name, Population, IsWarm, FoundedIn) VALUES ('Toronto', 2615060, 0, '1793-08-27')") {